What is it?

 This can be confusing, just know that the most common variant is the tenor and alto.

 In terms of materials, the option is brass with a lacquer of gold or silver or just colored paint that looks like lacquer.
 The lacquer has no effect on the sound (our article here) but it does at price.

 Getting a saxophone for sale? as a gift?
 If you do, here’s all you need to know.

-In the middle we have something like a Yamaha YAS-280 gold lacquer alto sax for 1,100 USD, you can search in amazon here or ebay here.
+In the middle we have something like a Yamaha YAS-280 gold lacquer alto sax for 1,100 USD, you can search on amazon here or eBay here.

 The size goes around 24 x 10 x 5.5 In (61 x 25 x 14 Cm) – 30 x 10 x 15 In (76 x 25 x 38 Cm) and has a weight from 8.5 Lbs (3.8 Kgs) to 13 Lbs (6 Kgs).

 Now that you know, you can check on Ebay here.

 There are a lot of accessories for example: